celestiaorg/fibre-da-spec/sdk_registry_module.md

 ## Abstract

-The `x/valaddr` module enables validators in the active set to register their fibre service provider information.
+The `x/valaddr` module enables validators to register their fibre service provider information.

 ## Contents